1120-IC-DISC Schedule K

 1. Misclassifying Distribution Types

-• Overstating taxable income for shareholders
+• Overstating taxable income for shareholders, causing them to pay tax on non-taxable deferrals.

-• Underreporting retained earnings on Schedule M-2
+• Underreporting retained earnings on Schedule M-2.

 2. Failing to Reconcile with Schedule J and M-2